-3. Read below guidelines and tips to prepare for your audition.
+2. Read the requirements and tips below to prepare your audition.

 - Monologues must be memorized.

-- A chair is provided.
-No costumes or props allowed.
+- A chair is acceptable, but no other costumes or props are allowed.

-- Select a piece that can be active, meaning your character wants something from someone.
-(Pieces that simply tell a story are generally not active.)
-Read the entire play from which you are performing.
+- Read the entire play from which you are performing.
 This way, you know the events leading up to the monologue and will have a better understanding of what you’re saying and why you’re saying it.

 - Note moments in the monologue where something changes, such as a new idea or shift in mood.
 You should try and determine why these “beat changes” are happening.

 - Engage your body and voice so you are expressing what your character is doing and feeling.
-Do not sit through your entire monologue.
 Your pace should be appropriate to the piece.
 Speak clearly and at a volume at which you can be heard.